 Then, third, the destruction which this curse shall work.
-"It shall enter into the house of the thief, and into the house of him that swears falsely by my name; and it shall remain in the midst of his house, and shall consume it, with the timber thereof and the stones thereof."
-There seems an allusion here, in the first place, but then that is only a temporal aspect of it, to the destruction of the temple.
-The Savior said, not one stone should be left upon another that should not be thrown down.
-And God in his providence has, by the instrumentality of Josephus, given us a minute detail of the working out of those judgments declared concerning the Jewish nation.
+"It shall enter into the house of the thief, and into the house of him that sweareth falsely by my name; and it shall remain in the midst of his house, and shall consume it, with the timber thereof and the stones thereof."
+There seems an allusion here, in the first place-but then that is only a temporal aspect of it -to the destruction of the temple.
+The Saviour said, not one stone should be left upon another that should not be thrown down.
+And God in his providence hath, by the instrumentality of Josephus, given us a minute detail of the working out of those judgments declared concerning the Jewish nation.
 And we see in the book of that devoted, industrious historian, that the temple was their last hope; for though the Romans thus invaded the land, and even when the walls of the city were demolished, the temple was their last hope; but by-and-bye their last hope was destroyed.
 There is not anything strong enough to shelter from this tremendous curse.
-So, in this world, you place your hope here, and you say, If that is gone, then that will be my comfort; and if so-and-so is gone, that will be my comfort.
-And you will find at the very last there is a mysterious pliancy in nature, and a clinging to life when life becomes a bare existence; and we look upon the object and say, I wonder how such an one can wish to live at all.
+So, in this world, you place your hope here. and you say, If that is gone, then that will be my comfort; and if so-and-so is gone, that will be my comfort.
+And you will find at the very last there is a mysterious pliancy in nature, and a clinging to life when life becomes a bare existency; and we look upon the object and say, I wonder how such an one can wish to live at all.
 But they do; there is a clinging to it.
-Yet the last hope must go; the last stone must be thrown down; the last refuge, all must be swept away.
+Yet the last hope must go; the last stone must be thrown down; the last refuge,-all must be swept away.
 There is not anything strong enough to stand against death, and much less is there anything strong enough to stand against hell.
-"If you have run with the footmen, and they have wearied you, then how can you contend with horses?" the war horses of Sinai; "and if in the land of peace", this world, "wherein you trusted, they wearied you, then how will you do in the swelling of Jordan?"
-I have the dear Savior as the remedy here; I leave my old Adam house, I leave my old Adam hope, I leave my old self-righteous house, I leave the whole, and repair, in the name of Jesus, by his work, by his Spirit, and by his truth, I repair to that house that is not made with hands, eternal in the heavens.
-So that if the one, this earthly house of our tabernacle, shall thus be destroyed, the curse will work out its own sentence; but when this earthly house of our tabernacle is thus destroyed, we have a building of God, a house not made with hands, eternal in the heavens.
+"If thou hast run with the footmen, and they have wearied thee, then how canst thou contend with horses?" the war horses of Sinai; "and if in the land of peace," this world, "wherein thou trustedst, they wearied thee, then how wilt thou do in the swelling of Jordan?"
+I have the dear Saviour as the remedy here; I leave my old Adam house, I leave my old Adam hope, I leave my old self-righteous house, I leave the whole, and repair, in the name of Jesus, by his work, by his Spirit, and by his truth, I repair to that house that is not made with hands, eternal in the heavens.
+So that if the one, this earthly house of our tabernacle, shall thus be destroyed, the curse will work out its own sentence; but when this earthly house of our tabernacle is thus destroyed, we have a building of God, a house not made with hands, cternal in the heavens, 🔺 rising; behold the top stone brought home with shoutings of Grace, grace unto it; behold the dear Saviour's delightful declaration, "Upon this rock will I build my church, and the gates of hell shall not prevail against it" Thus, then, you see that this flying roll when thus looked at in its various parts, shows up very beautifully the necessity, the infinite necessity there is for Jesus Christ, and how beautifully he answers to the whole.

-"Behold the sure foundation stone That God in Zion lays."
+" Behold the sure foundation stone That God in Zion lays."